rlcosta177/wazuh-server-tf-aws/README.md

 https://stackoverflow.com/questions/20840012/ssh-remote-host-identification-has-changed <- remove a known host from the 'known_hosts' file

-who -a <- check current active ssh connections and probably other stuff
+who -l <- check logged in users(including ssh ofc), man who for more info